 Dole Seeks ‘Ethical Choice’ New Zealand Trademark Registration

 Dole Food Co.
-(DOLE) applied to register “ethical choice” as a trademark in New Zealand, Television New Zealand reported.
+(DOLE:US) applied to register “ethical choice” as a trademark in New Zealand, Television New Zealand reported.

 The mark is intended to be used with an ad campaign, “Supporting Dole’s ethics initiatives,” according to Television New Zealand.

 Barry Coats of the Oxfam charity told Television New Zealand that if the term is registered, the producer of fresh fruit and vegetables could escape scrutiny about whether its practices were more ethical than its competitors.